Average new COVID-19 cases remain fewer than 200

 The Philadelphia Health Department reports there have been 1,723,405 total doses administered and 792,936 Philadelphia residents are fully vaccinated.
 Another 183,289 are partially vaccinated.

-The Centers for Disease Control and Prevention report Pennsylvania ranks fifth in the nation for total vaccine doses administered at ninth for first doses administered.
+The Centers for Disease Control and Prevention report Pennsylvania ranks fifth in the nation for total vaccine doses administered and ninth for first doses administered.

 Among those age 18 and older, 60.5% are now fully vaccinated.